HDI-Project/ATM/README.md

 ## Quick Usage

 Below we will give a quick tutorial of how to run ATM on your desktop.
-We will use a featurized dataset, already saved in `data/test/pollution_1.csv`.
+We will use a featurized dataset, named `pollution_1.csv`, reffer to section `0` to generate it.
 This is one of the datasets available on [openml.org](https://www.openml.org).
 More details can be found [here](https://www.openml.org/d/542).
 In this problem the goal is predict `mortality` using the metrics associated with the air